Al-Khisas, Gaza: Late Ottoman period

-British Mandate era
+British Mandate period

 The modern village was classified as a hamlet in the Palestine Index Gazetter, and was built after World War I. Farmers from neighboring areas first built temporary huts at the site to shelter themselves during the harvest, gradually they settled and built adobe houses.
 The population relied on neighboring villages Al-Jura and Ni'ilya for medical, educational and administrative services.